omidarmat/onLearn/react.md

 > Looking at a complicated application, an example of local state might be the input text in the search bar.
 An example of global state can be the shopping cart since this piece of data is used all over the place.

 The distinction between local and global state matters more in large-scale applications.
 In small apps, we won't have any truly global state.
-One important guideline in state management is to **always start with local state**, and only move to global state if you truly need it.
+One important guideline in state management is to always start with local state, and only move to global state if you truly need it.

-> In practice, we can define global state using React's **Context API** or an external global state management library called **Redux**.
+> In practice, we can define global state using React's Context API or an external global state management library called Redux.

-### **When and where?**
+### When and where?

-It all starts **when** you realize that **you need to store some data**.
+It all starts when you realize that you need to store some data.
 When this happens, you have to ask yourself:

-**Will this data change at some point in time?**
+Will this data change at some point in time?

 - No: use a regular `const` variable
-- Yes: **Is it possible to compute this new data from an existing piece of state or props?**
+- Yes: Is it possible to compute this new data from an existing piece of state or props?
   - Yes: _Derive_ state, meaning that you should compute it based on already existing state or prop
-  - No: **Should updating the state re-render the component?**
+  - No: Should updating the state re-render the component?
     - No: `useRef`, which persists data over time, like regular state, but does not re-render a component.
     - Yes: Place a new piece of state in the component. (mentioned earlier: always start with local state.)

-**Is the state variable that we just created only used by the current component?**
+Is the state variable that we just created only used by the current component?

 - Yes: Leave the state in the component.
-- No: **State variable is also used by a child component?**
+- No: State variable is also used by a child component?
   - Yes: Pass to child via props
-  - No: **Used by one or a few sibling components or a parent component?**
+  - No: Used by one or a few sibling components or a parent component?
     - Yes: _Lift_ state up to first _common parent_.
     - No: Probably _global state_. later...

-### **Lifting state**
+### Lifting state

 Let's go back to the "Far Away" application as an example.
 In this application, we are going to set a state variable for all the things that should be listed.